deltafront/CompanyB_Modules/HttpEnabled/README.md

-# HttpCookieEnabled
+# HttpEnabled

 ## Concept
+This module is meant to facilitate easier web application design by encapsulating much of the boilerplate code for dealing with Cookies and Sessions into reusable methods.

+### companyB.http.cookie

+#### Concept
-This module is designed to remove some of the boilerplate code around setting cookies that are required in order for a certain web application to function.
-This module is designed so that all of the required cookies are defined in a configuration file and loaded at runtime via the application.
+This package is designed to remove some of the boilerplate code around setting cookies that are required in order for a certain web application to function.
+This package is designed so that all of the required cookies are defined in a configuration file and loaded at runtime via the application.

-## Usage
+#### Usage
 1. First, you will need to make sure that there exists at least one text file that contains values for the cookie(s) that are required to be set.
 This text file has to have the following header (See section [Cookie Definition file] below for more information on each of the fields):

  ```